cswebdev/LWT_Games/README.md

 ## About The Project

 This website is the online location of the Unofficial LWT Bingo Game.
-Now in it's second year, the LWT Games team is iterating on last year's game.
+Now in it's second year, the Interconnected Collective team is iterating on last year's game.

 Volunteers on the team are designing and building this website where conference attendees can play the bingo game, learn more about the team, and find out how to